top of page

 Lack of Protection in Unrecognized Villages

 On August 29, 2024, residents of unrecognized Bedouin villages, alongside the Council of Unrecognized Villages and human rights organizations, filed a petition with the High Court of Justice demanding that the state provide protective measures against rocket and missile fire.
-The petitioners include the Reform Center for Religion and State, the Association for Civil Rights in Israel, Itach-Ma'aki – Lawyers for Social Justice, The Abraham Initiatives, Bimkom – Planners for Planning Rights, Negev Coexistence Forum for Civil Equality, and Physicians for Human Rights.
+The petitioners include the Israel Religious Action Center, the Association for Civil Rights in Israel, Itach-Ma'aki – Lawyers for Social Justice, The Abraham Initiatives, Bimkom – Planners for Planning Rights, Negev Coexistence Forum for Civil Equality, and Physicians for Human Rights.

 The absence of adequate protection has resulted in significant physical and mental harm, and loss of life.
 Despite numerous legal correspondences to the Home Front Command and the Minister of Defense, and discussions in Knesset committees, minimal action has been taken, with only a few shelters installed that do not provide sufficient protection.

 The petition argues that the State of Israel has an obligation to protect the lives and physical safety of residents in these villages, just as it does for all its citizens.
-It contends that the state's failure to do so constitutes a severe breach of constitutional rights, including the right to life, bodily integrity, dignity, and equality.
-The petitioners claim that this situation represents a dissolution of authority and extreme unreasonableness that necessitates High Court intervention.
+It contends that the State's failure to do so constitutes a severe breach of constitutional rights, including the right to life, bodily integrity, dignity, and equality.
+The petitioners assert that this situation is an abdication of authority and an extreme example of unreasonableness that necessitates the High Court's intervention.

 HCJ 71000-08-24 Abu Quweider v.
 Home Front Command Commander